RebekahJ/sort-bubble-asc/README.md

 ## Notes

-For an array containing n elements, after performing the last swap, algorithm performs n further comparisons before concluding that array is sorted.
+For an array containing n elements, after performing the last swap, the algorithm performs n further comparisons before concluding that array is sorted.

 Over 100,000 runs,